Lyria: A Genetic Algorithm-Driven Neuro-Symbolic Reasoning Framework for LLMs: Abstract

 \section{Abstract}

-While Large Language Models (LLMs) have demonstrated impressive abilities across various domains, they still struggle with complex problems characterized by multi-objective optimization, precise constraint satisfaction, immense solution spaces, etc. To address the limitation, drawing on the superior semantic understanding ability of LLMs and also the outstanding global search and optimization capability of genetic algorithms, we propose to capitalize on their respective strengths and introduce \NAME, a general LLM-driven genetic algorithm framework, comprising 7 essential components.
-Through conducting extensive experiments with 4 LLMs across 3 types of problems, we demonstrated the efficacy of \NAME.
-Additionally, with 7 additional ablation experiments, we further systematically analyzed and elucidated the factors that affect its performance\footnote{Our code is available at \url{https://github.com/RutaTang/Lyria}.}.
+While LLMs have demonstrated impressive abilities across various domains, they struggle with two major issues.
+The first is that LLMs trap themselves into local optima and the second is that they lack exhaustive coverage of the solution space.
+To investigate and improve these two issues, we propose \LR, a neuro-symbolic reasoning framework building on the integration of LLMs, genetic algorithms, and symbolic systems, comprising 7 essential components.
+Through conducting extensive experiments with 4 LLMs across 3 types of problems, we demonstrated the efficacy of \LR.
+Furthermore, with 7 additional ablation experiments, we further systematically analyzed and elucidated the factors that affect its performance.
+In addition, based on \LR, we extend the ideas to the fine-tuning process of LLMs and introduce \GF which enables a weaker model to imitate the reasoning process of a stronger model that reason under the \LR reasoning framework.
+We demonstrate that the significant effectiveness of \GF by conducting extensive experiments against 9 constructed baselines.
+We finally reveal the limitations and provide insights into future directions.